 If you have already studied the equivalent of any of the above modules, you may be able replace them with options from Route B.

-Route B: For students with prior background in linguistics or psycholinguistics, choose 40 credits from among the Route A modules and the following
+Route B: For students with prior background in linguistics or psycholinguistics, choose a selection from among the Route A modules and you'll study the following:

-Choose two from a range of options.
+Choose from a range of options.
 Example modules:

-In Summer Term and over the vacation you'll prepare and complete your dissertation of between 8,000 and 12,000 words (60 credits), supervised by a member of staff.
+In summer and over the vacation you'll prepare and complete your dissertation of between 8,000 and 12,000 words, supervised by a member of staff.
 You'll submit your dissertation in September.